andrew/weekend-at-bernies/README.md

 ## bernie-check skill

 [`SKILL.md`](SKILL.md) is a self-contained Claude Code skill for assessing a single repository on demand, separate from the bulk pipeline above.
-Given a repository URL (or run from inside a git repo with an `origin` remote), it answers four questions:

-  * **is it a bernie?** Same classification logic as `classify.rb`, applied fresh to one repo using the ecosyste.ms `/repositories/lookup` endpoints (no local database needed).
-  * **who owns it, and are they still around?** For individuals: maintenance engagement via `issues.ecosyste.ms /authors/<login>` and recent push activity via `repos.ecosyste.ms /owners/<login>/repositories`.
-For organisations: bus factor via `/owners/<org>/maintainers`, with bot accounts excluded.
+Given a repository URL (or run from inside a git repo with an `origin` remote), it pulls fresh data from the ecosyste.ms `/repositories/lookup` endpoints and applies the same classification logic as `classify.rb`.
+For repos that classify as dead or dormant it then looks at the owner side: for individuals, maintenance engagement via `issues.ecosyste.ms /authors/<login>` and recent push activity across all their repos; for organisations, bus factor via `/owners/<org>/maintainers` with bot accounts excluded.

-  * **what does the security posture look like?** OSSF Scorecard fetched live from `api.securityscorecards.dev`, `SECURITY.md` and threat-model file presence from the ecosyste.ms files map, GitHub Private Vulnerability Reporting status via `gh api repos/<owner>/<repo>/private-vulnerability-reporting`, and unpatched advisories from `advisories.ecosyste.ms`.
-  * **what should a dependent do?** Maps the owner state and package shape onto the same `accept / vendor / switch / switch-piecemeal / adopt` taxonomy used in [`findings/`](findings/).
+For security posture it fetches the OSSF Scorecard live from `api.securityscorecards.dev`, checks `SECURITY.md` and threat-model file presence via the ecosyste.ms files map, reads GitHub Private Vulnerability Reporting status via `gh api repos/<owner>/<repo>/private-vulnerability-reporting`, and pulls unpatched advisories from `advisories.ecosyste.ms`.
+The output is mapped onto the same `accept / vendor / switch / switch-piecemeal / adopt` taxonomy used in [`findings/`](findings/).

 Intended for someone reviewing a dependency tree, doing a security audit, or evaluating a library before adopting it.
-Produces a one-screen report covering all four points.
+The output is a one-screen report.

 Requirements: `bash`, `curl`, `ruby`, and `gh` CLI authenticated to a GitHub account.
 The ecosyste.ms calls are unauthenticated; only the PVR check uses `gh`.